Elbow Valley, Queensland: History

+The Sacred Heart Catholic Church was officially opened on 10 June 1906 by the Reverend M. M. Potter.
+It was at 27 Church Lane (approx 28.3932°S 152.1277°E).
+It closed in 1982 and is now used as a house.
+It is listed on the Southern Downs Local Heritage Register.

-Westmore State School opened on 1916 and closed on 1923.
+Westmore State School opened in 1916 and closed in 1923.
 This school described as 7 mile from Killarney was presumably in the vicinity of Westmore Road (28.3777°S 152.1977°E) and the Westmoor pastoral property, and may have been associated with the Westmore Cheese factory which opened in January 1914 and was 1/4 mile from the school.
 It was a "tent school" and officially opened on 1 July 1916 by Francis Grayson, Member of the Queensland Legislative Assembly for Cunningham, with food provided by the cheese factory.
 In June 1927, the Queensland Government called for tenders to remove the school building.